greg-raven/Impeachment-Chronicles/_posts/2019-12-18-house-majority-leader-steny-hoyer-d-md-on-impeachment.md

 - Steny Hoyer
 ---

-> “What I will do is remind Americans that the house provided President Trump every opportunity to prove his innocence.”
+> "What I will do is remind Americans that the house provided President Trump every opportunity to prove his innocence."
 >
 > <cite>Steny Hoyer</cite>